No Plan? No Problem. How to Incorporate The Sufferfest Strength Training for Cyclists Into Your Riding.

 Based on what you've learned above, here is our recommended schedule.
 Again, you'll get the most benefit if you do one of our strength-optimised cycling plans with the Strength Training added.

-You can find the Strength Training videos in the app by clicking on the Videos tab, clicking on the bike icon, and selecting "Strength".
+You can find the Strength Training videos in the app by clicking on the Workouts tab (Videos tab on iOS), clicking on the dumbbell icon, and selecting "Strength".
 Sessions are organised by the progression (Beginner or Intermediate), Level (1, 2, 3, 4, etc.) and Session (A or B).
 The RA and RB sessions are designed to be used during rest weeks.